"It is the darkness that is the light, and the stillness that is the dancing"

 Dance is an art form and beautiful to behold.
 I feel that regardless of it's context, dance is itself a sacred act and we can imagine people who recognised the skill of one dancer at a wedding for example, falling back to become observer rather than participator, admiring and enjoying the way in which their friend moves and expresses the music and joy of the occasion.

 It may be possible to say this is how the dance as a solo art form evolved.
-In a religious context, there may have been one main dancer, a woman holding the status worthy of dancing for the God or Goddess, trained in the art of channelling the deity energy.
+In a ritual context, there may have been one main dancer, a woman holding the status worthy of dancing for the God or Goddess, trained in the art of channelling the deity energy.

 Today, modern belly dance costume has been inspired by the clothing of ages past as well as the fashion of the day, which is decreed largely, if not wholly, by the western world.